 The life-style unique to themselves which a people develop once they are enmeshed by capitalism, in response to and in rebellion against it, cannot be understood at all except as the totality of their capitalist lives.
-To delimit culture is to reduce it to a decoration of daily life.
-Culture is plays and poetry about the exploited; ceasing to wear mini-skirts and taking to trousers instead; the clash between the soul of Black Baptism and the guilt and sin of white Protestantism.
+To delimit culture is to reduce it to a decoration of daily life.3 Culture is plays and poetry about the exploited; ceasing to wear mini-skirts and taking to trousers instead; the clash between the soul of Black Baptism and the guilt and sin of white Protestantism.
 Culture is also the shrill of the alarm clock that rings at 6a.m. when a Black woman in London wakes her children to get them ready for the baby minder.
 Culture is how cold she feels at the bus stop and then how hot in the crowded bus.
 Culture is how you feel on Monday morning at eight when you clock in, wishing it was Friday, wishing your life away.
 Culture is the speed of the line or the weight and smell of dirty hospital sheets, and you meanwhile thinking what to make for tea that night.
 Culture is making the tea while your man watches the news on the telly.

-sion to transcend the limitations in which the female personality was imprisoned.
-Women, trained always to do for others, left their homes not to free themselves-that would have been outrageous-but to free "the slave."
-They were encouraged by Black women, exslaves like Sojourner Truth, who suffered because, being women, they had been the breeders of labour power on the plantation.
+It is not the first time either that a women's movement received its impetus from the exercise of power by Black people.
+The Black slave who formed the Abolitionist Movement and organized the Underground Railroad for the escape to the North also gave white women-and again the more privileged of them-a chance, an occasion to transcend the limitations in which the female personality was imprisoned.
+Women, trained always to do for others, left their homes not to free themselvesthat would have been outrageous-but to free "the slave."
+They were encouraged by Black women, ex-slaves like Sojourner Truth, who suffered because, being women, they had been the breeders of labour power on the plantation.
 But once those white women had taken their first decisive step out of the feminine mould, they confronted more sharply their own situation.
 They had to defend their right, as women, to speak in public against slavery.
 They were refused, for example, seating at the Abolitionist conference of 1840 in London because they were women.
 By 1848 at Seneca Falls, New York, they called their own conference, for women's rights.
 There was a male speaker.
 He was a leading Abolitionist.
 He had been a slave.
 His name was Frederick Douglass.